PROBIC/mSWEEP/README.md

 --no-fit-model	Do not estimate the abundances.
 Useful if only the likelihood matrix is required (default: false).
 --max-iters	Maximum number of iterations to run the abundance estimation optimizer for (default: 5000).
 --tol	Optimization terminates when the bound changes by less than the given tolerance (default: 0.000001).
+--algorithm Which algorithm to use for abundance estimation (one of rcggpu, emgpu (can't be used with --bin-reads), rcgcpu (original mSWEEP); default: rcggpu).
+--emprecision   Precision to use for the emgpu algorithm (one of float, double; default: double).

 Bootstrapping options:
 --iters	Number of times to rerun estimation with bootstrapped alignments (default: 0).